sin5678/inav_cn_wiki/iNavFlight-Missions.md

 ## 3DR

 3DR radios operate in the regionally unlicensed 433Mhz and 915Mhz.
 They are widely available from online retailers.
 Detailed documentation is available at from [Ardupilot.org](http://ardupilot.org/copter/docs/common-3dr-radio-advanced-configuration-and-technical-information.html).
-There is a fork of the firmware available for the MSP (Multiwii Serial Protocol) used by iNav https://github.com/stronnag/SiK-MSP.
+The standard 3DR firmware is designed for the MAVLink protocol; there is a fork of the firmware available for the MSP (Multiwii Serial Protocol) used by iNav https://github.com/stronnag/SiK-MSP.

+3DR is a medium range technology, up to at least 1km.
+Range is somewhat dependent on baud rate and is [well documented](http://ardupilot.org/copter/docs/common-3dr-radio-advanced-configuration-and-technical-information.html)

+Advanced configuration for 3DR will (eventually) be detailed at the end of this wiki page.

+## ESP8266

+ESP8266 is a small WiFi to serial bridge.
+It can be used to transport the serial data link over WiFi.
+It offers reasonable range (c.
+300m) and convenience.
+The author has seen no evidence of interference between ESP8266 devices and 2.4GHz RC links.

+Advanced configuration for ESP8266 will (eventually) be detailed at the end of this wiki page.

 # Telemetry Protocols
 ## MSP - MultiWii Serial Protocol